 Could you use a handy outdoor side table or little bench?
 We built one using salvaged wood and pretty aqua blue paint.
-So easy!

 Can you believe we’re nearing the end of May and it’s the final week of the OUTDOOR EXTRAVAGANZA already?
 Thankfully, the weather has been cooperating and our backyard is almost summer-ready.

 All set for tomorrow’s wrap-up link party?
 We can’t wait to see your outdoor projects!

 Before you read on, be sure to check out my Tomato Sauce Garden Gift Basket and Pimm’s Cocktail Jug if you missed weeks one and two.
 You’ll get caught up on the other fantastic outdoor ideas there too.

 Today, it’s all about Outdoor Paint & Build-it Projects.
 If you could use an outdoor side table or little bench, this one’s for you!

 Do you recall when I mentioned this DIY project during last year’s Outdoor Extravaganza?
 Well, that’s when we actually started building this side table or bench (it’s kinda in between).
 Unfortunately, the weather was super cold and rainy then, so I put it on the back burner and shared my weathered pots with succulents instead.